 You can take part in study visits to cinemas, film festivals, theatres, museums, galleries and heritage centres where you can observe and put what you are learning into practice.

 We also work closely with the Derby-based 1623 Theatre Company so you have the opportunity to try your hand at directing play scenes, and with Writing East Midlands so you can contribute to writing-related events,You could not have a better backdrop to your studies than Derbyshire.
 The county has a strong literary heritage and inspired many great writers including Jane Austen, Walter Scott, Charlotte Brontё, George Eliot and Henry James.

 You will be taught by an enthusiastic team with research expertise covering a broad spectrum of literary and linguistic interests.
-In the 2015 National Student Survey, 95% of students agreed that our course is intellectually stimulating and that our staff are good at explaining things.

 You will also be inspired by guest seminars and lectures, including those given by our Visiting Professor, Catherine Belsey, an internationally-recognised scholar whose work has profoundly influenced the way English is studied and taught.